hotschedules/slate/source/includes/POS/getting-started.md

 We have created a Postman collection to enable you to test posting data to the POS Canonical Service.
 The Collection includes examples for validating the JSON data in your StoreInfo and StoreBusinessDay files and POSTing to the File Upload Endpoint.
 The examples are titled "Validate StoreInfo", "Validate StoreBusinessDay", "StoreInfo" and "StoreBusinessDay".

+Select the "Run In Postman" button below to open the collection in Postman to start testing.

 <div id="btn" style="padding-left: 30px;">
 <div class="postman-run-button"
 data-postman-action="collection/import"